 The Waimakariri Light Party falls under the direction of the Reflections Community Trust, a charitable trust set up in 2002 and based in Kaiapoi.

-Moving on from the extraordinary first half of this year following the Covid 19 lockdown, the Light Party is a wonderful opportunity for our community to gather together and have a fantastic time.
+The Light Party is a wonderful opportunity for our community to gather together and have a fantastic time.

 The Light Party is a “nation-wide” non-scary alternative to Halloween, and is a great option for parents who may not like the creepy side of the Halloween tradition, but at the same time, do not want their children to feel like they are missing out.
 The Trust aims to bring the local community together and put on a fun night for children and youth (aged between 4 to 14 years old), by providing family orientated, non-scary entertainment in a safe and positive environment.
 The Light Party effectively keeps children off the streets from trick or treating, an activity which can turn sour quite easily.
 Children and youth who attend also receive lollies handed out by our team of volunteers.
 Local householders, particularly the elderly have expressed their relief that there have been fewer children coming to their homes trick or treating on the evening of 31 October.